-Now let’s get into the plays of the week for the 101st PGA Championship.
+Alright!
+That’s all I got for this week.
+Let’s dive in to the PGA Championship plays of the week.
 As always, we are going to use the classic Wine Spectator 100 point scale for the picks (think of it like a confidence factor):

 - 95-100 Classic: a great wine